 Visual learners prefer to learn through visual resources like pictures, diagrams, charts, and movies.
 Visual learners have a strong visual memory and are able to easily recall details from visual stimuli with ease.

-Visual learners are creative, observant, and detail-oriented but they often struggle with absorbing Information that’s not delivered in their preferred way.
+Visual learners are creative, observant, and detail-oriented but they often struggle with absorbing information that’s not delivered in their preferred format.

 How Does Auditory Learning Compares to Interpersonal Learning?